tgast/startbootstrap-clean-blog/README.md

 You can have a look at the source on the [repo site](https://github.com/humboldtux/sbcb-demo) for configuration parameters.

-### Customization

-You can have a look at my [personal website](http://www.humboldtux.net), where i customize it and use it in a different way than the original theme.

 ## Contributing

 Contributions are more than welcome.
 If you want to contribute and need inspiration, have a look at the following *TODO* section.